ashutoshsahoo/lambda-packing-sam/README.md

 ## Prerequisites

 - Java 11
-- Apache Maven
+- Gradle / Apache Maven
 - [AWS SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html)
 - Docker

 ## Development

 The generated function handler class just returns the input.
-The configured AWS Java SDK client is created in `DependencyFactory` class and you can add the code to interact with the SDK client based on your use case.
+The configured AWS Java SDK client is created in `DependencyFactory` class, and you can add the code to interact with the SDK client based on your use case.

 #### Building the project

 ```
+gradle clean build
+# or
-mvn clean install
+mvn clean package
 ```

 #### Testing it locally

 ```
 sam local invoke
+# or
+sam local invoke -t template-maven.yaml
 ```

 #### Adding more SDK clients

-To add more service clients, you need to add the specific services modules in `pom.xml` and create the clients in `DependencyFactory` following the same pattern as s3Client.
+To add more service clients, you need to add the specific services modules in `build.gradle` or `pom.xml` and create the clients in `DependencyFactory` following the same pattern as s3Client.

 ## Deployment